keganpremuda/Python-Projects/README.md

 <b>Analog RGB Hue Modifier:</b><br/>
 <a href="https://github.com/keganpremuda/PythonProjects/blob/main/analogRGBButton.py">analogRGBButton.py</a><br></p>
 <p align="left">
-This program takes inputs from three switches that represent the red, green, and blue hue intensities of an RGB LED will emit as an output, and then displays those values in the terminal.
+This program takes inputs from three switches that represent the red, green, and blue hue intensities that an RGB LED will emit as an output, and then displays those values in the terminal.
-The connection between the circuit and the pins on a Raspberry Pi 4 was achieved using the Rpi.GPIO library, and for this circuit implemented using internal Raspberry Pi 4 pull-up resistors with each switch.
+The connection between the circuit and the pins on the Raspberry Pi 4 was achieved using the Rpi.GPIO library, and for this circuit, the switches were implemented using internal Raspberry Pi 4 pull-up resistors.
 The project also uses a Virtual Python library to simulate the change in RGB LED hue in a simulation window as the LED changes hue in real time.
 The Virtual Python simulation is used as digital validation that the code is functioning as intended.</p>
 <br />